CommandPost/FCPCafe/docs/_includes/latenite/latenite-technology.md

 - **SFX** - Adds sound effects from places like FreeSound.org
 - **VIDEO** - Adds machine learning generated video based on your description

-Magic Toolbox will use existing services like [ChatGPT](https://chat.openai.com) and [ElevenLabs](https://beta.elevenlabs.io) - and it'll be BYO API Key.
+Magic Toolbox will use existing services like [ChatGPT](https://chat.openai.com) and [ElevenLabs](https://beta.elevenlabs.io) - and it'll be BYO API Key (subject to Apple's approval).

 ![](/static/magic-toolbox.jpg)

+This project is currently at the exploration and experiment stage.